dkundel/coderdojo-node-tutorial/node-session-1.md

 var participants = ['Dominik', 'Philip'];
 ```

 Now that we have this list of participants we can modify our existing loop code to actually greet everyone in the dojo inidividually.
 The first thing we need do is to update the `Hello Dojo!` to print the name of the respective participant.
 For this we need to access the different elements in the list.
 You access an element in an array by writing the name of the array followed by `[index]` where index is the position of the element you want to get.
 In programming we start counting at `0` therefore the first element has position `0`.
 So if we want to get `Dominik` we need to write: `participants[0]`.
-The other thing we need to do is to change the quotes (`'`) to **`**.
-This changes the text to a **template string** which allows us to write JavaScript inside it.
+The other thing we need to do is to change the quotes `'` to **`**.
+This changes the text to a **template string** which allows us to write JavaScript inside the string.
 The JavaScript inside needs to be wrapped in `${…}` in order to be noticed as JavaScript.
 Knowing all of that we can edit our code:

 ``` javascript
 console.log('Hello World!');